The

 Tana

-River mangabey, and the vulnerable Aders'
+River mangabey, and the

-are also under extreme pressure.
-Coastal and other forests
+Coastal and other forests are are

-and infrastructure.
-All these factors contribute to an increase in human-wildlife
+contribute to an increase in human-wildlife conflict.

 The